fluidware/fluidsurveys-docs/chapters/Editor/advancedquestions.rst

    * - 4.
 Width
      - You can adjust the width based on a percentage.
 By default, the value is 100%.

+A n-atrix has the following Question Choices available

+ * Switch to type
+ * Optional
+ * Multiline

 Drill Down
 ^^^^^^^^^^